ssinyagin/gerty/doc/gerty_architecture.markdown

       ; example of a user-defined variable
       backbone-data = /srv/gerty/backbone

+      ; if not specified explicitly, the output files are saved here default-output-path = ${backbone-data}/out

     [devices cisco-7600-pe]
       description = "Cisco 7600 series as MPLS PE routers"